 Has anyone seen Les Miserables?
 The scene described above is just a modern day retelling except, today, government assistance provides enough of a morsel to keep poor people under control.
 In Les Miserables, poverty and disease drove people to rob the rich in order to have a decent meal or a comfortable place to lay their head.
 Poverty and starvation was the driving force behind the French Revolution.
-As a cautionary tale to all our government officials that want to cut needed social safety programs, education, and preventive services, you might want to go rent Dark Knight Rises.
-It too is a modern day retelling of the French Revolution.
+As a cautionary tale to all our government officials that want to cut needed social safety programs, education, and preventive services, you might want to rethink instituting austerity measures.

 Someone has to advocate for system changes, and someone has to hold membership associations accountable to their mission of uplifting and supporting social workers.
 I believe NASW has experienced mission creep by primarily advocating for clinical licensing laws.
-Many students are entering the profession to be clinical therapist, and they have no desire to work with the poor or disenfranchised.
+Many students are entering the profession to be clinical therapist, and they have no desire to work with the poor or vulnerable populations.
 They enter the clinical social worker track because it’s easier than getting the required doctorate to be a psychologist.
 This mission creep is causing clients and the profession to suffer.
 There has to be a way to support those who work in traditional social work roles for the betterment of the communities they serve.
 If social workers are not meeting desired educational standards, what are we doing to identify the barriers and challenges preventing those standards being met?

-I understand that the views I have expressed here may not be accepted well by social work leadership.
-Macro and public sector social workers are the minority in management and policy making positions despite being the majority of those in traditional social work roles.
+I understand that the views I have expressed may not be accepted by main stream social work professionals.
+However, macro and public sector social workers are the minority in management and policy making positions despite being the majority of those in traditional social work roles.
 Policy making positions are routinely held by clinical social workers or Phd’s who have only been in academia or providing individual/family counseling services.
 Many Social Work change agents are undervalued and often overlooked because most can’t afford to spend over 100,000 dollars to obtain a social work graduate degree in order to work in a $35,000 dollar a year entry level job at a public agency.
-Unless, you got the hook-up where privilege open doors and money is not a concern, a social work degree is less accessible.
+Unless you are privileged and money is not a concern, a social work degree is less accessible.
 By accepting students primarily from privileged backgrounds, the social work landscape has moved away from social justice issues and traditional social work roles to an increasingly conservative ideology that ignores the challenges and barriers place on vulnerable populations created by legislative and administrative policies.

 We also conducted a live twitter chat on this topic with the social work twitter community using the hashtag #SWunited.
 To view the tweet archive, go to this link: http://storify.com/SWUnited/social-work-in-the-tenderloin

-Some may have strong opinions about my views on the profession.
-However, strong opinions are sometimes needed to start the conversation, and I am ready to have the conversation if you are.
+Some may have strong opinions about my assessment on the current state of the profession.
+However, strong opinions are sometimes needed in order to start the conversation, and I am ready to have the conversation if you are.
 If anyone has any thoughts on this article, I would love to hear them.
 There were several rebuttal articles and lots of tweets in response to Vice’s Tenderloin story.
 I will attach them all for you to read in order to come to your own conclusion.